Data Centers in Biel

 Natural Disaster Risk

-The most relevant, though still low, natural hazards include:
+The most relevant, though still low-rated, natural hazards for the region include: